tutinformatics/ofbiz-ui/docs/login.md

        }
    }

-   -docker-compose -f docker-compose-def.yml up -d
+   - docker-compose -f docker-compose-def.yml up -d
+   - add to webpack.congig.js disableHostCheck: true (it is commented out),

     ```
 3. go to login page and log in via
     ```